Challengermode/OpenTransit/documentation/docs/concepts/generic-broker.md

 This abstraction is the foundation of the Generic Broker concept.

-## Generic Broker Terminologies
+### Endpoints

 A Generic Broker defines two types of endpoints:

-- **Publish Endpoints**
-- **Receive Endpoints**
+- **Receive Endpoint**

-You can create and configure the routing between PublishEndpoint to the ReceiveEndpoint based on Message Types.

-- Messages are generally **published** to a Publish Endpoint.
-- Consumers **subscribe** to Receive Endpoints.
+- **Publish Endpoint**

+#### Receive Endpoint

+A Receive Endpoint of a Broker is where Consumer(s) can Subscribe to Consume Messages.

-- Messages may also be sent **directly** to a Receive Endpoint if needed.
+Messages can also be sent directly to the Receive Endpoint, too(instead of publishing to the Publish Endpoint).

-You can define **routing mappings** between endpoints—specifying which Receive Endpoint(s) should receive messages published to a given Publish Endpoint.
+This approach is typically used when performance is critical and no complex routing is required.
+We will discuss it in a separate section.

+The Generic Broker’s Receive Endpoint creates a [point-to-point Channel](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) with its Consumers.
+This means that even if **multiple** Consumers are attached to the **same** Receive Endpoint, each message is delivered to **only** one of them([Competing Consumer Pattern](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html)).

+#### Publish Endpoint

+A Publish Endpoint of a broker is where Publishers Can Publish Messages.

+#### Routing

+When a Message is published on a Publish Endpoint, it is routed to the appropriate Receive Endpoint(s) based on the [topology’s](topology.md#configuring-the-topology) routing configuration.

-In the [Basic Communication Tutorial](../tutorials/basic-communication.md#generic-broker-topology) we have seen how Message types is used to Create and Configure Publish Endpoints and Receive Endpoints.
+In the [Commands and Events Pattern](../patterns/commands-and-events/overview.md#generic-broker-topology), we see how Message types are used to Create and Configure Publish Endpoints and Receive Endpoints of the Generic Broker.

 > [!NOTE]
 > Some concepts in this documentation are still evolving.
 Details on how the Generic Broker constructs the underlying topology for different message types will be added in a future update.